HarleyHo/.KanBan-frontend/README.md

 - [ ] Deployed on AWS
 ### Further Ideas
 - [ ] Notification by e-mail
-- [ ] Deployed this project on VS Code Plugins (That's why this project called VS Agile :smirk:)
+- [ ] Deployed this project on VS Code Extensions (That's why this project called VS Agile :smirk:)

 ## Dependencies
 - **Draggable** is contributed by [dnd kit](https://dndkit.com/).